Finance for Non-Financial Professionals

 No matter when you take this class during your career, it is a great investment.Susan Wilson, Director, Human Resources, J.D.
 Irving Limited

-Program sessions offered in Toronto and Calgary include program materials, along with breakfast and lunch.
-Participants are responsible for accommodations and meals outside of program hours.
-For programs held at our Ivey Spencer Leadership Centre, the program fee covers all program materials, meals, and accommodations.
+The program fee covers program materials, meals, and hotel accommodations for programs held at our Ivey Spencer Leadership Centre.
+Program sessions offered in Toronto and Calgary include program materials, breakfast, and lunch; participants are responsible for accommodations and meals outside of program hours.
 Program fees are tax-exempt.

 Organizations and participants in Canada may benefit from the Canada Job Grant or the Canada Training Credit to offset a portion of program fees.
 Visit our Funding Resources page to learn more.